hyhy987/tp/docs/UserGuide.md

 ### Editing a delivery : `edit_delivery`

-Updates an existing delivery record by specifying the client name.
-If a client has multiple deliveries, this command will modify the **most recent** delivery for that client.
+Updates an existing delivery record by specifying the unique delivery ID.
 You can change any combination of delivery details.

 **Format:**
 ```
-edit_delivery CLIENT_NAME [n/NEW_NAME] [d/DATE tm/HHmm] [r/REMARKS] [c/COST]
+edit_delivery DELIVERY_ID [n/NEW_NAME] [d/DATE tm/HHmm] [r/REMARKS] [c/COST]
 ```

 **How it works:**
-- Finds the most recent delivery for the specified client
+- Finds the delivery specified by the delivery ID to edit
 - Updates only the fields you specify
 - If changing client name, the new client must already exist
 - At least one field must be provided to update

 **Parameter Details:**
-- `CLIENT_NAME`: Current client name (must match exactly, case-sensitive)
+- `DELIVERY_ID`: Unique delivery ID (must currently exist)
 - `n/NEW_NAME`: Transfer delivery to a different existing client
 - `d/DATE tm/TIME`: New delivery date and time (must provide both together)
 - `r/REMARKS`: Update or replace special instructions